fabiormoura/spring-cloud-stream-poc/README.md

 # About the end to end flow

 There is no end to end flow yet decided.
-Actual code has only one source service but other services are going to be added to the stream pipeline shortly.
+Actual code has only a source and a sink service but other services are going to be built after the data pipeline flow has been defined.

 # About Stream Source Service